Achievable logoAchievable logo

 Short puts

 This chapter covers the fundamentals of short put options contracts.
-To gain a good understanding of the language used when discussing options, watch this video:
+To get comfortable with the language used when discussing options, watch this video:

 Definitions